 When you are ready to serve, Heat your oven to 180C and place the tray in the oven.

-After 12 minutes take them out, and leave them to stand for at least 5 minutes. they will keep their heat, but this will give them a chance to firm up without danger of cooking the inside…
+After 12 minutes take them out, and leave them to stand for at least 5 minutes.
+This gives them a chance to firm up without danger of over cooking the inside.

 Don’t be tempted to miss out this resting step.
-The cakes are quite fragile at this stage – whenever I’ve rushed them (read too drunk) they have punctured over the plate.
+The cakes are quite fragile at this stage – whenever I’ve rushed them (ie Ive been too drunk) they have punctured over the plate.
 Still as delicious, but they don’t look as fabulous, and guests don’t get the nice surprise of the fudge inside oozing out when they put their spoon in.